DIY Supplies for Handmade Skin Care

 Stainless Steel Saucepan

 A small saucepan like this one is the perfect size for creating balms and creams on the stove.
-They heat up quickly and fit the double boiler below perfectly.
+They heat up quickly and fits the double boiler above perfectly.

 The best saucepan to use is one that has taller sides so the ingredients are as far away from the heating element as possible.
 This conserves the vitamins and skin-loving properties of your handmade skin care product.